-He admitted to the court that the following day he received $212 from Stein from the sale of Gordon’s diamond ring that he had sold for $600.
+He admitted to the court that the following day that he had received $212 from Stein from the sale of Gordon’s diamond ring that he had sold for $600.
 He also testified that after the strangulation Stein had uttered “She’s done now; she’s finished.”
-After they dumped the body in a ditch in Van Cortlandt Park, Schlitten was directed to drive to No. 294 Riverside Drive.
+After they dumped the body in a ditch in Van Cortlandt Park, Schlitten was directed to drive to 294 Riverside Drive.
 Stein dropped off Vivian Gordon’s expensive fur coat there.

 But the tenant list was not all gangsters, opium users and other seedy characters.
 In 1937 the anthropologist Louise E. Bisch lived here.

 In May 1940, Emery Ferris sold the former Baumgarten mansion after 26 years of ownership.
 The New York Times reported that “A doctor bought for remodeling into small units the five-story elevator dwelling at 294 Riverside Drive.”
 A year later the conversation was complete.
 There were now three apartments on the first floor and four each on the upper floors.

 Among the first renters was the colorful Soviet Nicholas D. Avxentieff.
 He had been President of the Council of the Russian Republic of 1918 and Minister of the Interior during the Kerensky government.
 During the chaos of the Russian Revolution, he had been a member of the All-Russian Constituent Assembly (which lasted only 24 hours) and had been repeatedly arrested.
 He was twice imprisoned by the Bolsheviks and was arrested by the White Russian Admiral Kolchak in Siberia.